 Written by Joanna Kimmerly-Smith

-As if the research process isn't hard enough—finding relevant and reliable sources, reading and interpreting the material, and selecting key quotations/information to support your findings/arguments—academic writers and students are faced with the additional stress of ensuring that they have documented their sources properly.
+As if the research process isn't hard enough—finding relevant and reliable sources, reading and interpreting material, and selecting key quotations/information to support your findings/arguments—academic writers and students are faced with the additional stress of ensuring that they have documented their sources properly.
 Failure to do so, whether intentionally or unintentionally, could result in plagiarism, a serious academic offense.

-To avoid charges of plagiarism, you must not only document your sources correctly using an appropriate style guide (e.g., APA, Harvard, or Vancouver) for your reference list or bibliography, but you must also handle direct quotations and paraphrasing correctly.
-That is, you need to use in-text citations, and you need to learn not to rely too heavily on the source material when paraphrasing.
+To avoid charges of plagiarism, you must not only document your sources correctly using an appropriate style guide (e.g., APA, Harvard, or Vancouver) for your reference list or bibliography, but also handle direct quotations and paraphrasing correctly.
+That is, you need to use in-text citations, and you need to learn not to rely too heavily on source material when paraphrasing.

 1) Direct quotation.
 Introduce the quote with a signal phrase (e.g., "According to Ahmad (2017) . . .") and insert the entire quotation, indicating the text with quotation marks or indentation (i.e., a block quote).